Laxilef/OTGateway/README.md

   - Display of return temperature of the heat carrier
   - Display of setpoint heat carrier temperature (useful when using PID or Equitherm)
   - Display of the process of DHW: working/not working
-  - Display of current hot water temperature
+  - Display of current DHW temperature
   - _And other information..._
 - [Home Assistant](https://www.home-assistant.io/) integration via MQTT.
 The ability to create any automation for the boiler!